 An option is to enjoy a 17 hours train ride from Oslo to Bodø.
 Check vy.no for more information about traveling by train.
 The so-called minipris ticket can be an economical way to travel (only online available and you have to buy it well in advance).

 There is a good ferry connection from Bodø to our base.
 This fast ferry (hurtigbat in Norwegian) takes you in approximately 1 hour from Bodø to Helnessund.
 Daily departures are in the afternoon, on most of the days at 6 PM.
-It is a 20-minute walk from the airport to the harbour in the city centre where the ferry departs.
-At the end of the course, this ferry will also take you back to Bodo (daily departures, most of them in the early morning, around 8 AM).
+It is a 20-minute walk from the airport to the harbor in the city center where the ferry departs.
+At the end of the trip, this ferry will also take you back to Bodo (daily departures, most of them in the early morning, around 8 AM).

 TAKE YOUR TIME

-We recommend that you arrive 1 day before the start of this course in Bodø and take some time to acclimatise and get rid of travel and work stress.
+We recommend that you arrive 1 day before the start of this trip in Bodø and take some time to acclimatize and get rid of travel and work stress.
 We can give you suggestions for hostels or hotels in Bodø.